psu13/mutable-hakyll/posts/ma-po-tofu.md

 1. Corn starch slurry (2-3 tablespoons of corn starch mixed with twice as much water).

-First toast the peppercorns, and then grind them up in a mortar and pestle (or a coffee mill that you use only for spices).
-But the result in a bowl.
+First toast the peppercorns lightly on medium heat, and then grind them up in a mortar and pestle (or a coffee mill that you use only for spices).
+Put the result in a bowl.
 Put the chili flake in another bowl.

 Next, chop up the black beans, put in a bowl.